tnyim/jungletv-afdocs/introduction/README.md

 Those feeling adventurous can also set up a private JungleTV instance on their own computers, so they will be able to develop JAF applications in a permissionless and private fashion, even offline if necessary.

 The JungleTV AF is continuously in development and is currently in a **preview** stage, meaning it currently changes at a fast pace, and **long-term application compatibility is not guaranteed**.
+See the [Framework versioning](../manual/framework_versioning.md) section of the manual for information on compatibility guarantees.

 ## About the documentation